Free Small Group Rotation Template for Classroom Centers

 • Consider choosing center content that is review work and familiar to students.
 Don’t have students do a new task.

-• Consider having mostly easier centers and one or two harder centers.
+• Consider having mostly easier centers, with one or two harder ones.
 This way, you can focus your attention on the centers with the more difficult content.

 • Go over the content of the centers before students start rotating.

 • After each time interval (I do about 20 minutes), call time.
 Have students clean up and stay at their location.
-Have them look at their card and raise their hand if their next center is A, then B, etc. Make are all students know where they are going, then release students to go to their next center.
+Have them look at their card and raise their hand if their next center is A, then B, etc. Make sure all students know where they are going, then release them to go to their next center.

-• If you need to make a Teacher Center and make one homogenous group, use center A as your small group.
+• If you need to make a Teacher Center and make one homogeneous group, use center A as your small group.
 Strategically place students in the A group on the recording sheet.

 Center rotation sequence